xy2/cozystack-website/content/en/docs/guides/platform-stack.md

 ---
-title: "Cozystack Components"
+title: "Cozystack Platform Stack"
 linkTitle: "Components"
-description: "Cozystack Components"
+description: "Learn of the core components that power the functionality and flexibility of Cozystack"
-weight: 15
+weight: 30
 ---

-## Basic Platform Stack

-### Kubernetes
+## Kubernetes

 Kubernetes has already become a kind of de facto standard for managing server workloads.